dsyer/kubernetes-intro/README.md

 ## Buildpack Images

-To get a buildpack image, upgrade to Spring Boot 2.3 and run the plugin (`pom.xml`):
+To get a buildpack image, ensure you are using Spring Boot 2.3 (`pom.xml`):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>